jonathanirvings/apio-2021/height/statement/index.md

 ```

 This is actually the same as the first restriction.
-As the plan was already impossible, any further restrictions will always be impossible.
+As the plan was already impossible, any further additional restrictions will always be impossible.
 Therefore, the procedure `add_restriction` should return $0$.

 ## Constraints